-My broad research and teaching interests include: How do organizations work?
+My research program centers on advancing contemporary administrative sciences.
+To this end, I pursue scholarship that is more contextual, integrative, robust, and responsive to societal needs.
+My broad research interests include: How do organizations work?
 How can businesses contribute to societal welfare?
 How can management scholarship help build a better society?
 Empirically, my research engages with various important matters such as forest, gender, and the future of business.
-In the meantime, I have a versatile research program on advancing management theory.
+In the meantime, I have a versatile research portfolio on modernizing management theory.

 I regard research as a privilege as well as a responsibility and endeavor to conduct impactful research that contributes to both theory and practice.
-I hope to write more business and policy-related content for public media once I wrap up some research projects.
+I hope to write more public-facing scholarly work once I wrap up some research projects.
 So far, on this front, I have published lots of tweets at @kcvgd.
 The handle is a shorthand for "KC Vagabond."
 The Twitter banner photo was taken in 2010 at a conservation area in Bolikhamxay province, Laos.

-Here are my best-known refereed academic publications (* denotes equal authorship).
+Here are my best-known refereed academic writings (* denotes equal authorship).

 Cao, K. & Gehman, J*.
 2021.
 Certified B Corporations and Benefit Corporations.
 Oxford Bibliographies in Management.
 Edited by Ricky W. Griffin.
 Oxford University Press.
 DOI: 10.1093/OBO/9780199846740-0203